p1893/QEWD-Courier/README.md

 It is recommended that you don't change the suggested ports unless you need to, in which case you'll need to make corresponding changes to the commands that start each MicroService.

-Note 1: The *conductor* and *openid_connect* services are externally-facing and should be accessed via SSL
+Note 1: The *conductor* service is externally-facing and should be accessed via SSL

 Note 2: External access will be proxied via nginx (see later)

-Note 3: On cloud machines, the *authentication*, *openehr* and *discovery* services often require use of an IP address that is local to the subnet on which it resides: these addresses are the ones that the *conductor* service uses to connect to them.
-However, the *conductor* and *openId_connect* host names should be the appropriate externally-facing IP address or domain name by which the PulseTile UI can connect to them.
+Note 3: On cloud machines, the *hello-world*, and your application's services make use of a bridged Docker network to communicate internally.
+However, the *courier-conductor-service* host name should be the appropriate externally-facing IP address or domain name by which your UI can connect to it.

 Example on a local VM:

-      "phr": {
         "microservices": {
           "conductor": {
             "host": "https://127.0.0.1",